egr314-team202/egr314-team202.github.io/design-ideation.md

   </div>
 </figure>

 <figure class="image">
   <div style="text-align: center">
   <img src="media/DesignIdeationConcept2.1.png" width="100%"><br>
   Figure 5.1 - Practical Switch (cont.)
   </div>
 </figure>

+Design 2 depicts a more simplistic approach to meeting the user needs with less features, but still successfully meets the user needs.
+This design comes with an OLED screen that allows the user to see the temperature and humidity of the bathroom.
+The device also comes with a timer function, which will allow the user to push a button and have the fan turn on for a set amount of time.
+The faceplate of the device would also be customizable to make it compatible with a range of bathroom settings.
+The key feature of this design is that the device is mounted on top of the existing light switch and the switch itself is flipped using a set of servo motors.
+Furthermore, a fan will be attached to the device that will allow for more accurate temperature and humidity readings.
+This meets the user needs relating to simplicity, customizability, and functionality.

 ### Design 3
 <figure class="image">